lucask07/open_covg_daq_pcb/README.md

 Symbols and footprints custom to this design (and the COVG project in general) are housed in the [covg-kicad-lib repository](https://github.com/lucask07/covg-kicad-lib).
 This library should be a project specific library in your KiCAD *Symbol Library Management* and *Footrpint Library Management*.

-When at all possible footprints are used from the KiCAD libraries.
+When at all possible, footprints are used from the KiCAD libraries.

 ### Impedance control of LVDS lines